 Table of Contents Contents

-Unlike with stocks, bonds are much lower risk.
-Especially if you hold onto the bond until maturity.
-For this reason, they are considered to be the most common form of a fixed income security.
+Unlike stocks, bonds are much lower risk.
+Especially if you hold onto the bond until maturity, for this reason, they are considered to be the most common form of a fixed-income security.
 Fixed income securities are also known as fixed income instruments.

-The thing with bonds is that there is also a set date that the amount is to be paid back to you by.
-When it comes to the interest payments, in most cases bonds pay twice per year, but that can vary depending on the bond that you purchase.
+The thing with bonds is that there is also a set date by which the amount is to be paid back to you.
+When it comes to the interest payments, in most cases, bonds pay twice per year, but that can vary depending on the bond that you purchase.

 What Kind of Bonds Can You Purchase in Canada?

-In Canada, there are multiple different types of bonds you can purchase.
+In Canada, there are multiple types of bonds you can purchase.
 Just to name a few:

 - Government of Canada bonds: These bonds are issued by the federal government and are considered to be the most stable bonds to purchase.
 This is because the government is timely with their payments, whether they are principal or interest payments.
 This is important for investors looking to generate consistent cash flow.

-- Municipal bonds: This type of bond is issued by a local government or municipal finance authorities.
+- Municipal bonds: This type of bond is issued by a local government or municipal finance authority.

-- High yield bonds / junk bonds: These are corporate bonds that represent debt.
-These bonds promise to pay interest as well as full principal at the time of maturity.
+- High-yield bonds/junk bonds: These are corporate bonds that represent debt.
+These bonds promise to pay interest as well as the full principal at the time of maturity.
 The maturity date depends on the individual bond.

-- Investment grade corporate bonds: Investment grade bonds have a investment lower risk of being defaulted, meaning that they are a safer investment.
+- Investment-grade corporate bonds: Investment-grade bonds have a lower risk of default, meaning that they are a safer investment.

 - Provincial bonds: These bonds are also considered to be secure investments because they are sold by provincial governments.
 Provincial and municipal bonds are the same in this sense.